r0ughnex/prepo-web3-wagmi-viem-tech-demo/README.md

 ### More Time?

 When it comes to building something awesome, there's always room for a little extra sparkle, whether it's jazzing up the UI/UX, fine-tuning functionality, or giving your code a makeover to make it as clear as crystal.
-Below, I've jotted down a few fabulous improvements I had in mind, but, alas, time slipped through my fingers 😔
+Below, I've jotted down a few improvements I had in mind, but, alas, time slipped through my fingers 😇

 #### Support for mobile wallets

-- While the layout is responsive and works well on mobile, I used the default [`injected`](https://wagmi.sh/core/api/connectors/injected) connector, which meant it doesn't work well with `Metamask` on mobile.
-The ideal scenario would have been to use the [`metaMask`](https://wagmi.sh/core/api/connectors/metaMask) connector, or better yet, use a more comprehensive solution like [`walletConnect`](https://wagmi.sh/core/api/connectors/walletConnect), which could have supported a wide variety of mobile wallets.
+- While the layout is responsive and works well on mobile devices, I used the default [`injected`](https://wagmi.sh/core/api/connectors/injected) connector, which meant that the connection wouldn't work well with `Metamask` mobile.
+The ideal scenario would have been to use the [`metaMask`](https://wagmi.sh/core/api/connectors/metaMask) connector, or better yet, use a more comprehensive solution like [`walletConnect`](https://wagmi.sh/core/api/connectors/walletConnect), which would have supported a wide variety of mobile wallets.

 #### Stricter balance validation

-- The form validation at the moment uses the formatted (`string`) value of the `FAKE_WETH` balance.
-This is not very accurate solution, since it only considers the first 6 decimals and can lead to plenty of dust being left over.
+- The form validation at the moment uses the formatted (`string`) value of the remaining `FAKE_WETH` balance, but this is not a very accurate solution, since it only utilizes the first 6 decimals, and can lead to plenty of dust being left over.
 The better solution would have been to use the raw unformatted (`bigint`) value instead.
-I did have a `@TODO` in the code to change it towards the end, but didn't get the time action it.
+I did leave a `@TODO` in the code to implement this change towards the end, but didn't get the time action it.

-#### Programmatically disconnect
+#### Programmatic disconnect

-- Wagmi's hooks at the moment uses [`shimDisconnect`](https://wagmi.sh/core/api/connectors/safe#shimdisconnect) which simulates the disconnect behavior by keeping track of connection status in storage since `Metamask` does not support programmatic disconnect.
-Surprisingly [`wallet_revokePermissions`](https://github.com/MetaMask/core/pull/1889) RPC method was just added to `metamask/core`, and ideally It'd been nice to implement it, even if it was using a temporary hack / custom hook.
+- Wagmi's hooks at the moment use [`shimDisconnect`](https://wagmi.sh/core/api/connectors/safe#shimdisconnect) which simulates the disconnect behavior by keeping track of the connection status in local storage, since `Metamask` does not support programmatic disconnect.
+Interestingly, the [`wallet_revokePermissions`](https://github.com/MetaMask/core/pull/1889) RPC method was just added to `metamask/core`.
+Ideally, it would have been great to implement this, even if it required a temporary hack or custom hook.

 ## Available Scripts